Adrian has been a diesel and auto mechanic for 7 years. He is also a veteran and the recipient of the Driver and

 The first step is to examine the floorboard beneath the pedals.
 There, you will almost certainly find crumbles of blue or yellowish rubber that is broken and dry.

-These crumbs are a clue that your brake pedal switch bumper has succumbed to old age and causing your brake light problem.
+These crumbs are a clue that your brake pedal switch bumper has succumbed to old age and caused your brake light problem.

 When age and heat get the best of the bumper, it cracks and falls out of place.
 With no bumper in place, the brake light switch has nothing to keep it in place, so the circuit remains open.

 To confirm this is the problem, slide your hand up along the brake pedal until you find an empty hole.

 The part you will need will depend on your diagnosis.

 If the bumper is intact, you may need a brake light switch.

 How to Fix Your Brake Lights